Beyond UVJ: Color Selection of Galaxies in the JWST Era: Data and Methods

 \editone{Generally, the way the best-fit SED is determined impacts the derived rest-frame colors.
 When the best fit is an arbitrary linear combination of templates (as it is in \eazy\ and \eazypy), this method produces similar results as interpolating from the observed photometry.
 This is important to note, as rest-frame colors that are based on the best-fit SED are heavily influenced by the choice of template set and the assumed star-formation history (SFH). \citet{merlin2018_1} found that rest-frame \uvj\ colors can differ by up to 0.3 mag when using an exponentially-declining ($\tau$) SFH versus a top-hat SFH, and this change occurs mostly in the $V-J$ direction.
 Rest-frame colors based on the observed photometry are not subject to these systematics, however they are more sensitive to sharp effects (e.g. emission lines and spectral breaks) and low S/N. \eazypy\ adopts the best features of each method by using empirical template sets (which do not assume a SFH) and using all the available photometry, weighting more strongly bands closest to the rest-frame band of interest.
 This way, the estimated uncertainties on the rest-frame colors (e.g. Figures \ref{fig:z5galaxy}, \ref{fig:uvj_extrapolation}, and \ref{fig:ugi_extrapolation}) are purely statistical and not prone to the limitations and biases of the chosen template set and SFH (we return to this issue in Section \ref{section:limitations}.}

 \editone{For catalogs that provide \uvj\ and \ugi\ colors, we use those, as they are tied to the stellar masses and star formation rates that we use for the subsequent analysis in this \emph{Paper}.
 This applies for instance to the \uvj\ colors from \pa\ from $0.5 < z < 2.5$ (Figure \ref{fig:calibrations}), which were determined by marginalizing over the likelihoods of the SED parameters.
-For catalogs that do not provide rest-frame colors (e.g., JAGUAR), we use a set of 10 templates which model the following galaxy populations: emission line galaxies, galaxies that that are both old and dusty, old quiescent galaxies, and post-starbursts.
-We used the v.1.0. template error function and fixed the redshifts to the provided photometric (or spectroscopic redshifts). }
+For catalogs that do not provide rest-frame colors (e.g., JAGUAR), we use a set of 10 templates which model the following galaxy populations: emission line galaxies, galaxies that that are both old and dusty, old quiescent galaxies, and post-starbursts. \edittwo{These templates are the same as those employed in the \threedhst\ and UltraVISTA surveys.} We used the v.1.0. template error function and fixed the redshifts to the provided photometric (or spectroscopic redshifts). }

+\edittwo{Finally, we tested the robustness of our rest-frame \sugi\ colors when derived using broadband \jwst\ photometry.
+This is important to consider because unlike pre-existing photometric catalogs, which have data in 25+ photometric bands (Sections \ref{section:3dhst} and \ref{section:uvista}), those from ongoing Cycle 1 programs in extragalactic fields with little-to-no ancillary data will have photometry in $\sim 10$ \jwst/NIRCAM bands.
+The JAGUAR catalogs provide simulated broadband \hst/ACS and \jwst/NIRCAM photometry for the JADES GTO program.
+This allows us to obtain realistic estimates of the uncertainties on rest-frame fluxes derived using \jwst\ catalogs at $2 < z < 6$.
+We find that the median fractional uncertainty ($\sigma_f/f$) for rest-frame fluxes derived using broadband \jwst/NIRCAM photometry is $<21$\% for the synthetic $i$ (\si) and SDSS $i$ bands and $<50\%$ for 2MASS $J$.
+Including medium-band photometry improves these uncertainties by $\sim 10\%$. }